Father: Dennis Hernandez, a high school custodian

 February 25, 2014 - According to the Bristol County Sheriff's Department, Hernandez is involved in an "altercation with another inmate."

 The families of Daniel de Abreu and Safiro Furtado, the two men gunned down in Boston in 2012, file a wrongful death lawsuit

 April 11, 2014 - The two friends who were seen in the car with Hernandez on June 17, 2013, Carlos Ortiz and Ernest Wallace, are indicted and charged with Odin Lloyd's murder.

 Hernandez is indicted on charges of assault and battery and threats to do bodily harm, in connection to the February 25 jailhouse altercation.
 He is also indicted for threats to do bodily harm in connection with a November incident in which he allegedly threatened someone who worked at the jail.

-July 7, 2014 - Defense request to have Hernandez moved to a jail closer to Boston is granted.
+July 7, 2014 - A defense request to have Hernandez moved to a jail closer to Boston is granted.
 His lawyers argue that the trip from their offices to the Bristol House of Corrections could take up to two hours due to traffic.

 July 8, 2014 - A judge in the civil lawsuit brought by the families of de Abreu and Furtad freezes Hernandez's $5 million in assets pending the outcome of his double-murder trial.
-The freeze includes the disputed $3.3 million Hernandez claims he is owed by the New England Patriots.
+This includes the disputed $3.3 million Hernandez claims he is owed by the New England Patriots.

 August 12, 2014 - Tanya Singleton, Hernandez's cousin, pleads guilty to contempt of court for refusing to testify before the grand jury.
 She is sentenced to two years probation and one year home confinement.
 She receives home confinement because she has cancer.

-September 23, 2014 - Tanya Singleton is sentenced to two years of home confinement after pleading guilty to contempt of court.
+September 23, 2014 - Singleton is sentenced to two years of home confinement after pleading guilty to contempt of court.
 She was sentenced for a similar offense last month.